 * Create a private facebook group (or you can join ours Facebook me to join the Indianapolis one).
 This allows all members to post articles, memes and general advice seeking posts to a group of ladies they trust without the backlash.
 The FB page has been a great communication tool to keep a conversation going after a meeting, prep information before a meeting or create a poll to decide the next topic of the meeting.
 Invite women from your friends list and encourage other women to invite their friends and your group will grow.

 *If you are not a fan of Facebook use emails.
 Create a list of emails to send invites to your meetings.
-See who is interested and see what Wednesdays work.
-We use WEB Wednesday as a helpful reminder.
-Our meetings are the last Wednesday of the month but you can work out any Wednesday.
+See who is interested and see what day of the week will work.
+Our meetings are the last Wednesday of the month but you can work out any day.
 If you are going to send out articles try not to send emails to your group more than once a week as people’s email boxes get full and they will start to think the group is spamming.

 *The key to this is to start with women you know.
 Those women will tell others and your group will grow.
 Don’t worry about advertising publicly at first.